wq-yang/Weibo-Comment-Sentiment-Analyzer/README.md

 ### Usage

-- follow instructions on Google Cloud tutorial, create Google Natural Language project, and download configuration file, and name it `GoogleAPIKey.json`.
+- follow instructions on Google Cloud tutorial, create Google Natural Language project, and download configuration file, name it as `Google_API_Key.json`, and store it in the `dev/config/` directory.
-- follow instructions on Weibo Open Platform, apply for weibo developer permission, and create a micro-service, get API_KEY and API_SECRET, and store them in `weiboAPIConfig.py`.
+- follow instructions on Weibo Open Platform, apply for weibo developer permission, and create a micro-service, get API_KEY and API_SECRET, and store them in `dev/config/Weibo_API_Config.py`.

 - add configuration files to `dev/config`.
-- install dependencies using `pip` command.
+- install dependencies using `pip install -r dev/requirements`.

-- run `dev/comment_sentiment_analyze.py`, and follow its instructions.
+- run `python dev/comment_sentiment_analyze.py`, and follow its instructions.

 ### Example